 We regularly publish financial and other data showing how the council operates including Business Rates, council spending over £500 and invitations to tender.

-How do I submit a Freedom of Information request?
+How do I submit a request for information?

 Please read our Publication Scheme to check that the information you require is not already published before applying.